solo-io/gloo/docs/content/operations/upgrading/upgrade_steps.md

 Using Helm 2 is not supported in Gloo Edge v1.8.0.
 {{% /notice %}}

+{{% notice note %}}
+If you are upgrading across major versions, to v1.8+ from v1.7.x or below, then the process outlined in this section will not work for you.
+That's because v1.8 adds new CRDs that helm upgrades do not handle seamlessly.
+Use this [v1.8-specific upgrade document]({{% versioned_link_path fromRoot="/operations/upgrading/1.8.0" %}}) instead.
+{{% /notice %}}

 If we have Gloo Edge released under the Helm release name `gloo` to `gloo-system`, upgrading the server components is easy:

 ```shell script